sleuth-io/skills/docs/metadata-spec.md

 1. **Explicit over implicit** - All file references and configuration declared in metadata
 2. **Minimal required fields** - Only name, version, and type are required
 3. **TOML format** - Human-readable, comment-friendly, modern standard
-4. **Type-driven** - Artifact type determines required configuration sections
+4. **Type-driven** - Asset type determines required configuration sections
 5. **Single source of truth** - All configuration in metadata.toml, no separate config files needed

 ## File Naming